microsoft/MCW-SAP-HANA-on-Azure/archive/Hands-on lab/HOL step-by-step - SAP HANA on Azure.md

 Microsoft and the trademarks listed at https://www.microsoft.com/en-us/legal/intellectualproperty/Trademarks/Usage/General.aspx are trademarks of the Microsoft group of companies.
 All other trademarks are property of their respective owners.

+# Please note: This lab has been archived and is no longer being updated or maintained.

 **Contents**

 <!-- TOC -->